Village étape

-A Village étape (France, /fr/) or a Village relais (Québec, /fr/) is a small town, typically under five thousand people, designated to provide a complete set of services for national or provincial highway travellers.
+A Village étape (/fr/) is a French label given to a small town, typically under five thousand people, designated to provide a complete set of services for national or provincial highway travellers.
 While most do provide natural or cultural landmarks, activities or attractions in some form, the core requirements address quality or hours of operation for amenities such as restaurants, grocers, lodging and tourist information.